 What makes education Christian?
 More often than not, the answer to this question is reduced to adding a Bible course or two to the curriculum.
 Often, despite the existence of some Bible courses in the curriculum, what remains is a pedagogy that, at its philosophical root, is driven by a worldview that is contrary to a biblical understanding of truth.
 What is needed is a grasp of the historical and philosophical development of education as well as a biblical and theological foundation for education on which modern educational methodologies can be built.

 Course Requirements Checklist

-The student will write a 3,000-word, research-based paper in current APA format that focuses on his/her topic, which will be selected from a provided list of textbooks.
+The student will write a 3,000-word, research-based paper in current APA format that focuses on his/her topic, which will be selected from a provided list.
 The paper must follow current APA format and include at least 20 references in addition to the course textbooks and the Bible.
 This paper will be due in the following stages: